NazakatUmrani/Number-System-Converter-with-Big-Numbers-Handling-GUI-Qt/README.md

-This is a project which I have made in past, it was a console app.
+This is a project I have worked on in the past, it was a console app.
+Now I have converted it into GUI.

+This is a number system converter, with some extra powers of big numbers handling, I have made some functions that are able to perform arithmetic operations on big numbers, Which means you can perform any conversion, and there is no limit to conversions.

-But now I have converted it into GUI app. console based app is still available in this repository github.com/nazakatumrani/number-system-converter-with-big-numbers-handling
+Console based app is still available in this repository github.com/nazakatumrani/number-system-converter-with-big-numbers-handling

 Below are some Screenshots attached...